Sadalmalik/BasicEngine2D/README.md

 ## Hi!
-If that, I am the Russian and the text translated the program:3
+If that, I am Russian and the text translated the program:3

 This "engine" (or shall I call it "framework"? ) is a wrapper round a set standard, but not too convenient libraries.
 So, it's cross-platform engine)